 Who in their right mind would give up a perfectly cushy job to build a career out of Nanoblocks?
 Well, Christopher Tan, that’s who.

-We know what you're thinking: can someone even make money from creating with extremely fiddly tiny toy bricks?
+We know what’s the question in your mind - can someone even make money from creating with extremely fiddly tiny toy bricks?

 Well, if you’re as adept at your brickcraft as Christopher Tan is, then the answer is yes.
-From replicating the Apple Store to crafting Star Wars figurines, it seems like there’s nothing this man can’t build - including what seems like an impossibly niche career.
+From replicating the Apple Store to creating Star Wars figurines, it seems like there’s nothing this man can’t build, including what seems like an impossibly niche career path.

 It all began with a blog

 He started playing with Nanoblocks as a hobby, building custom creations and sharing them on his own blog.
 Unexpectedly, his fan base began to grow, to the point where he was getting corporate enquiries in 2013.

 “The fan base I have and the interest from corporate clients gave me the confidence to take the leap,” Tan shared.

 “One definitely needs to have a lot of patience and persistence in order to attempt something like this.”